Document

 |

-11 min read
+8 min read

 What is Section 269SS?

-A person cannot accept loan or deposit or any other specified sum (specified sum here refers to an advance or otherwise, in relation to the transfer of any immovable property) from another person otherwise than by an account payee cheque or account payee bank draft or use of electronic clearing system through a bank account or other specified manner, if –
+A person cannot accept a loan or deposit or any other specified sum (specified sum here refers to an advance or otherwise, in relation to the transfer of any immovable property) from another person other than by an account payee cheque or account payee bank draft or use of electronic clearing system through a bank account or other specified manner, if –

 • Amount of loan or deposit or specified sum is Rs.
 20,000 or more, or

-• For example, Rahul wants to take a loan of Rs 50,000 from Vineet, he cannot accept it in cash because it will violate Section 269SS as the amount is more than Rs 20,000.
+• For example, Rahul wants to take a loan of Rs 50,000 from Vineet, but he cannot accept it in cash because it will violate Section 269SS as the amount is more than Rs 20,000.

-• For example – Rahul wants to take a loan of Rs.
+• For example, Rahul wants to take a loan of Rs.
 6,000, a deposit of Rs.
-9,000 and advance of Rs.
-7,000 from Vineet, he cannot accept it in cash because the total sum is 22,000.
+9,000, and an advance of Rs.
+7,000 from Vineet.
+He cannot accept it in cash because the total sum is 22,000.

-• In a case where a person had already received a loan, deposit or specified sum from the depositor (person giving the loan, deposit or specified sum) but the loan or deposit or specified sum hasn’t been paid back in such case, if the unpaid loan or deposit or-specified sum is Rs.
+• In a case where a person had already received a loan, deposit or specified sum from the depositor (person giving the loan, deposit or specified sum) but the loan or deposit or specified sum hasn’t been paid back in such case if the unpaid loan or deposit or specified sum is Rs.
 20,000 or more.

-• For example, Rahul had accepted a loan from Vineet on 1st June 2020 by crossed cheque for Rs 19,000.
-On 15th April 2021 Rahul wants to take another loan from Vineet for Rs 2000 (the earlier loan remaining unpaid on the date).
-Then, since the total loan outstanding is Rs 21,000 (20,000 + 2,000) is more than Rs 20,000, the provisions of Sec 269SS will be attracted.
-Hence, Rahul cannot accept the the new loan on 15th April 2021 by cash mode.
+• For example, Rahul accepted a loan from Vineet on 1st June 2020 by Crossed cheque for Rs 19,000.
+On 15th April 2021, Rahul wants to take another loan from Vineet for Rs 2000 (the earlier loan remaining unpaid on the date).
+Then, since the total loan outstanding is Rs 21,000 (19,000 + 2,000) is more than Rs 20,000, the provisions of Sec 269SS will be attracted.
+Hence, Rahul cannot accept a new loan on 15th April 2021 in cash mode.

 Specified Modes of Transaction

-1. Account payee cheque/bank draft,
+• Account payee cheque/bank draft,

-2. Electronic Clearing System (ECS) through a bank account; or
+• Electronic Clearing System (ECS) through a bank account; or

-3. Net Banking;
+• Net Banking;

-4. Credit Card;
+• Credit Card;

-5. Debit Card;
+• Debit Card;

-6. RTGS;
+• RTGS;

-7. NEFT;
+• NEFT;

-8. BHIM,
+• BHIM,

-9. IMPS; and
+• IMPS; and

-10. UPI.
+• UPI.

 Exceptions to 269SS